Nothing says good vibes like a day drink session.

 Let’s face it, there is no pub in Sydney with more iconic views than The Glenmore in The Rocks.
 While other pubs and bars may rely on glitz and glamour, The Glenmore’s old world charm radiates across its multiple levels.
 No visit is complete without an afternoon Pimms pitcher on The Glenmore’s rooftop overlooking Circular Quay.
 Local wines antipasto platters make for a good afternoon.
 Ramp up into the evening with a round of espresso martinis.

 Escape to a better place with a mid-afternoon piña colada at the Californian cool rooftop Socal at Neutral Bar.
 SoCal will transport you to the beach no matter the time of year thanks to its lush greenery and laid-back seating.
 With a drinks menu focussed on tequila, be prepared for a lunchtime or afternoon of Latin American indulgence.
-For $20 per person, pair your beverage with a group feasting snack menu which includes guacamole, fries and a choice of taco.
+You can also book in a bottomless session – 2 hours of bottomless French rosé, Prosecco, selected beer & a welcome cocktail on arrival plus a delicious banquet to share for $89 per person.

 The seaside jewel in Merivale’s crown.
 Complete with the beach, a vibrant atmosphere and a variety of food and drinks, The Coogee Pavilion is the perfect Sydney venue to day drink.
 Spread across three levels, stay downstairs for a wood-fired pizza and glass of vino.
 Fitted with its very own kids area and table tennis tables, The Pav is ideal for parents hankering for a daytime reprieve.
 If disco tunes are more your speed, head to the rooftop for a daytime cocktail.
 If you stop by for a coffee in the morning, why not stay on for a boozy lunch?